Methane trial

 In 2020, a pilot trial, by CRV and LIC with funding from the New Zealand Agricultural Greenhouse Gas Research Centre, measured feed intake and methane emissions – in the form of burps – from 20 young bulls destined to father the next generation of New Zealand’s dairy cows.

-That research progressed to a much larger study where operations have scaled up to collect measurements from 300 young bulls, the full intake from CRV and LIC’s Progeny Test Scheme.
+That research progressed to a much larger study where operations were scaled up to collect measurements from the full intake from CRV and LIC’s Progeny Test Scheme.
+The bulls are housed in a purpose-built barn and fed lucerne cubes in feed bins that measure how much each bull eats.

 Equipment at CRV's Bellevue farm, near Cambridge, measures both feed intake and the amount of methane produced.